rbontekoe/BAWJ/docs/src/chapter3.md

 - R = Responsible, the entity who is responsible for the execution of the activity.
 - A = Approves, the entity who approves the result before going to the next step.
 - S = Supports, the members of the team.
-- C = Consults, the entity to be consulted.
+- C = Consults, an entity.
-- I = Informed, the entity to be notified about the result.
+- I = Informed, notify the entity about the result.

 Let's see how we can automate the procedure with Julia.
 We tackle it with a technique of Domain-Driven Design and the Onion architecture.

 ---

-## The procedure as activity diagram
+## The procedure as an activity diagram

-The activity diagram represents the API-layer.
-The actions are written down as Julia functions.
-Arguments and return value can be typed in Julia, noted by a double colon (::) followed by a name.
+The activity diagram represents an API-layer.
+The actions are Julia functions.
+You can add types to arguments and return value in Julia, noted by a double colon (::) followed by the name of the type.
 This defines the domain entities, e.g., `::OpenCourseOrder, ::UnpaidInvoice`.

-Forking and joining is represented by equal sign bars (======).
+Equal sign bars (======) represents forking, and joining.
 Here we can determine which tasks can run in parallel.

 ```
     ○ List(::OpenCourseOrder)